intel-lab-lkp/linux/Documentation/firmware-guide/acpi/apei/einj.rst

 documentation for details (and expect changes to this API if vendors creativity in using this feature expands beyond our expectations).

+CXL error types are supported from ACPI 6.5 onwards.
+To use these error types you need the MMIO address of a CXL 1.1 downstream port.
+You can find the address of dportY in /sys/bus/cxl/devices/portX/dportY/cxl_rcrb_addr (it's possible that the dport is under the CXL root, in that case the path would be /sys/us/cxl/devices/rootX/dportY/cxl_rcrb_addr).
+From there, write the address to param1 and continue as you would for a memory error type.

 An error injection example::